barronbytes/ai-agent/README.md

 Safeguards taken throughout this project included: (1) safely storing API keys; (2) limiting read-write privileges to a single directory; (3) protecting against directory traversal; (4) limiting output to preserve tokens; (5) using timeout limits when running subprocesses; and (6) setting an iteration limit to avoid infite model + function execution loops.
 Error handling was used, but did not cover all edge cases.

+### High Level Design

+The project currently reprsents a **single-node, agent-driven architecture** without a frontend, backend server, or database.
+The project could be improved to be more robust in the following manner:

+1. **Client:** Use HTML and JavaScript to create an **asynchronous** web application using **WebSockets** over a TCP connection.
+This will allow the UI to provide a real-time log of the agent's thought process after a user submits a prompt and waits for a response.
+2. **API Gateway:** This is the single, centralized entry point and security perimeter to the backend services. **Security benefits** include handling authentication/authorization and rate limiting. **Scalability benfits** include horizontal load balancing and service routing.

 ## Credits and Contributing

 [Boot.dev](https://www.boot.dev) provided the project requirements and guidance to complete this project.
 Modifications were made to follow [function calling guidance from Google](https://ai.google.dev/gemini-api/docs/function-calling?example=meeting).
 The [Google Gen AI SDK](https://googleapis.github.io/python-genai/) for Python was used as a source of truth for development.
 Contributions are welcome!
 Feel free to report any problems.